py2ai/py2ai.github.io/_posts/2022-09-17-How-to-make-an-image-to-text-classifier-app.md

 ---
+description: This tutorial is about language classification based gui development with PyQt5 and Pytesseract
+featured-img: ocr1917092022
+keywords:
+- OCR
+- PyQt5
+- Pytesseract
+- text classification
+- image processing
 layout: post
+mathjax: true
+tags:
+- OCR
+- PyQt5
+- Pytesseract
+- image processing
+- text classification
 title: How to make an image to text classifier application
-mathjax: true
-featured-img: ocr1917092022
-description:  This tutorial is about language classification based gui development with PyQt5 and Pytesseract
-keywords: [OCR, PyQt5, Pytesseract, text classification, image processing]
-tags: [OCR, PyQt5, Pytesseract, image processing, text classification]
 ---

 Hi friends following is the code for Part 19 of the PyQt5 learning series.
 For details visit the pyshine channel below.

 <br>